📌 Overview

 What’s missing in Rails?

-While Ruby on Rails has been expanded to help the needs of large scale apps, and intends to be a somewhat generic framework used for a variety of specific purposes, we did look at some ways that current features came up a bit short.
-This section will recap those with the idea that these may be possible future enhancement areas for Rails and Active Record.
+While Ruby on Rails has been expanded to help the needs of large scale apps, and intends to be a generic framework used for a variety of specific purposes, we did find that some of the features didn’t support what we needed.
+This is a short recap of those (from above) with the idea it may be useful information for future enhancements to Active Record.

-• Limitations of disable_joins: true, not all association types are supported
+• Limitations of disable_joins: true, not all association types supported

-• Methods insert_all() and upsert_all() don’t support a customizable ON CONFLICT clause.
+• Method insert_all() didn’t support customization of the ON CONFLICT clause.

-• No built-in method for keyset pagination style pagination.
+• No built-in method for keyset style pagination.

 Wrap Up